-In conjunction with this post, the OAC sent editorials to a number of Ohio newspapers concerning this matter, some of which were published.
-The intent of these efforts is to raise public awareness about the issue.
-Recently, Mr. Wickstrom contacted the OAC after reading some of the editorials and receiving an inquiry from a state legislator who had been contacted by OAC Board member Andy Sawyer.
-Mr. Wickstrom indicated that ODNR was working on the matter and he assured us “that protection and preservation of archaeological and historical resources on state land is being addressed.”
-He invited the OAC to meeting with him on December 9 (this meeting was postponed at the last hour by Mr. Wickstrom and has not been rescheduled).
-We accepted the invitation after we meet with OHPO to discuss the matter.
+Last fall, the OAC sent editorials to a number of Ohio newspapers concerning the need to identify important archaeological sites before oil and gas development occurs, some of which were published.
+The intent of these efforts was to raise public awareness about this issue.
+Soon thereafter, Mr. Wickstrom contacted the OAC after reading some of the editorials and receiving an inquiry from a state legislator who had been contacted by OAC Board member Andy Sawyer.
+Mr. Wickstrom indicated that ODNR was working on the matter and he assured us that protection and preservation of archaeological and historical resources on state land is being addressed.
+He invited the OAC to meet with him on December 9.
 At the OAC’s request, ODNR also invited OHPO to the meeting.
+Literally at the last hour, the meeting was cancelled by Mr. Wickstrom, and despite numerous attempts by the OAC and OHPO to reschedule the meeting, it has not occurred.

 Section 106 of National Historic Preservation Act may be threatened in 2012 and beyond.
 Section 106 requires that Federal agencies consider the affects of their projects, called undertakings, on archaeological and historical sites listed in or eligible for inclusion in the National Register of Historic Places (NRHP).
 This includes undertakings on federal land and other public and private land when there is a federal undertaking, such as a construction project using federal funds or a privately funded construction project requiring some type of federal permit, such as a permit to place fill into wetlands or navigable waters.
-Recently, in the name of streamlining and job creation, the House of Representatives has tried to pass legislation exempting certain projects and types of projects from complying with Section 106 and other federal laws and regulations.
+In the name of streamlining and job creation, the House of Representatives is passing legislation exempting certain projects and types of projects from complying with Section 106 and other federal laws and regulations.
 More is expected.
-Although Congress’ regulatory problems are primarily focused on the EPA, many so-called environmental regulations are being scrutinized.
-Although no Congressperson has called for the outright repeal of Section 106, and a frontal assault is unlikely, there are signs that the integrity of the Section 106 process is threatened.
+Although Congress’ regulatory problems are primarily focused on the EPA, many environmental regulations are being scrutinized.
+Although no Congressperson has called for the outright repeal of Section 106, and a frontal assault is unlikely, the integrity of the Section 106 process is threatened.

 HR 1904, Southeast Arizona Land Exchange and Conservation Act 0f 2011.
 This bill passed the House and awaits action in the Senate.
 Among other things, it transfers 2,400 acres of public land to a privately owned mining company without assurances that cultural resources on the land will be protected pursuant to NEPA and Section 106 of NHPA.